github/docs/content/organizations/managing-membership-in-your-organization/removing-a-member-from-your-organization.md

 **Warning:** When you remove members from an organization:
  - Removed members will lose access to private forks of your organization's private repositories, but may still have local copies.
 However, they cannot sync local copies with your organization's repositories.
 Their private forks can be restored if the user is [reinstated as an organization member](/articles/reinstating-a-former-member-of-your-organization) within three months of being removed from the organization.
 Ultimately, you are responsible for ensuring that people who have lost access to a repository delete any confidential information or intellectual property.
 - Removed members will also lose access to private forks of your organization's internal repositories, if the removed member is not a member of any other organization in your enterprise.
- - Any organization invitations sent by the removed user, that have not been accepted, are cancelled and will not be accessible.
+ - Any organization invitations sent by the removed user, that have not been accepted, are canceled and will not be accessible.

 {% endwarning %}